Kalyvara/NXTheme-CHROMA/README.md

 # Chroma, sleek themes for Nintendo Switch

 Chroma is a NXTheme project that aims to (hopefully) bring sleek designs to your Switch interface, providing a set of themes that share similar UI design criteria.
 The intent here was to turn one year's worth of accumulated knowledge in Switch theming into full-fledged and coherent theme packs.
-While I don't consider it anywhere near perfect, great attention has still been given to color consistency and details.
+While I don't consider the end result anywhere near perfect, great attention has still been given to color consistency and details.

-As of now, it comes in **5 layout variants for the home screen** (more specifically the games row), and it's pre-bundled with a few color schemes.
+As of now, it comes in **6 layout variants for the home screen** (more specifically the games row), and it's pre-bundled with a few color schemes.

 Contributors are always welcome, so feel free to fork this repository if you want to implement additional color schemes.
 Excluding bug reports, I won't be taking any requests.